rockstorm101/nginx-autoreload-docker/README.md

+# Nginx + autoreload

-Image of Nginx which auto-reloads on configuration changes and exposes port 443.
+Image of Nginx which automatically reloads on configuration changes and exposes port 443.

 ## Usage